-STATUS UPDATE: On July 22, 2019, the California Rifle and Pistol Association, with the assistance of Gun owners of California, filed a motion requesting an injunction against continued implementation and enforcement of the new ammunition laws and regulations.
+STATUS: On July 22, 2019, the California Rifle and Pistol Association, with the assistance of Gun owners of California, filed a motion requesting an injunction against continued implementation and enforcement of the new ammunition laws and regulations.
 San Diego Federal District Court Judge Roger Benitez (same judge who ruled in our favor on large capacity magazines, aka, Freedom Week) will hold a hearing on this case on August 19, 2019.

 STATUS: On April 26, 2019, our Second Amendment partners files a lawsuit challenging the passage of Proposition 63 and SB 1235 (Gunmagedon legislation) restricting the sales, acquisition and transportation of ammunition calling them unconstitutional violations of the Second Amendment, the Interstate Commerce Clause, and the Equal Protection Clause and more.
 This case is in the discovery phase of the trial.

 STATUS UPDATE: On June 10th, 2019, the United States Supreme Court denied granting Certiorari to hear this case.
+The case is now closed.

 STATUS: On January 18, 2019, the United States Supreme Court docketed the case, meaning that they opened an official file, and were open to receiving associated briefs.
 This is the first step in gaining a grant of certiorari (agreement to hear the case).
 Jeremy Kettler was convicted of possessing an unregistered firearm sound suppressor in violation of the National Firearms Act of 1934.
 He challenged whether the NFA continues to be a proper exercise of Congress’s taxing power due to changed circumstances, and if so, whether it imposes an impermissible tax on the exercise of a constitutional right.
 The Tenth Circuit concluded that it was bound by the Supreme Court’s decision in United States v.
 Sonzinsky (1937), upholding the NFA, and that only this Court could overturn its own decisions.
 The Tenth Circuit also concluded that the Second Amendment protects only “bearable arms,” not including firearm accessories such as sound suppressors.
 The questions presented are: 1.
 Whether the National Firearms Act of 1934, upheld in Sonzinsky, continues to be a constitutional exercise of Congress’s taxing power when the justifications for that decision have significantly eroded over the last 82 years.
 2. Whether the Second Amendment protects firearm accessories such as sound suppressors.
 3. Whether the tax imposed by the National Firearms Act, targeting the exercise of a Second Amendment right, violates the rule of Murdock v.
 Pennsylvania (1943) and Cox v.
 New Hampshire (1941).
 If the court finds that the NFA is no longer constitutional based on the court’s own more recent decisions, then the firearms and accessories controlled by the act will be protected arms under the Second Amendment.